iholloma/crdh/_essays/v01-03-sites-of-sovereignty.md

 Carman, Mary.
 "The Last Winnebago In Northeast Iowa" *Journal of the Iowa Archaeological Society* 35 (1988): 72--76.

-"Census of the Wisconsin-Winnebago Indians of Grand Rapids Agency, Wisconsin."
-Enumerated by W.E.
-Dunn.

 Clark, Florence.
 "Economic Problems No Bother to Indian Family; Lives Close to Nature." *Cedar Rapids Gazette and Republican*, July 18, 1931.